open-contracting/infrastructure/docs/guidance/example.md

 ## Sections

-### Package metadata
+### Project package
-This section provides metadata about the data, including the schema version, publisher, data license and publication policy, and acts as a container for data on multiple projects in a `projects` array.
+The project package provides metadata about the data, including the schema version, publisher, data license and publication policy, and acts as a container for data on multiple projects in a `projects` array.

 ```eval_rst